Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 Involving the whole team

-- set goals for quality and measure the service’s performance against them
+- set goals for quality and measure your service’s performance against them

-- identify problems with any aspect of your service
+- identify problems or risks with any aspect of your service

 - take action to fix any issues and improve quality

-You won’t know how good your product is until you test it in simulations of both normal and unusual conditions (eg when your service has lots of visitors or is attacked).
+You won’t know how good your product is until you test it in simulations of both normal and unusual conditions (for example, when your service has lots of visitors or is attacked).